rajeshk7/Retiming_Using_ML/README.md

 ## Loss Funnctions :

 - We will have two loss functions
-  - First one will be proportional to the latency achieved after the predicted motion of the registers.
+  - First one will be proportional to the critical path achieved after the predicted motion of the registers.
 If the latency      increases we’ll incur high loss
   - Second one is how far a register is being moved, we want to achieve the optimum complexity with minimum dynamicity of the circuit

 ## Sampling :